The basic format for an APA reference is:

 - For a website usually the URL

-For more information about this see the Publication details and Build your own button below.
+For more information about this see the and button below.

 There are specific examples for many different types of sources on QUT cite|write.
 Further examples and information can be found in the Publication manual of the American Psychological Association or the APA Blog.